Jolin Tsai: 2008–2018: Butterfly, Myself, Muse, and Play

-2018 - present: Ugly Beauty and Pleasure
+2018–present: Ugly Beauty and Pleasure

 On December 26, 2018, Tsai released her fourteenth studio album, Ugly Beauty.
 The album was produced by Starr Chen, Razor Chiang, Howe Chen, Øzi, and Tsai herself, blending elements of pop, reggae, electronic, and hip-hop.
 The album achieved the highest annual album sales in Taiwan for 2019.
 As of April 2025, its digital sales in mainland China exceeded 950,000 copies, setting the record for the highest digital sales among female artists from Hong Kong, Macau, or Taiwan.
 The album received eight nominations at the Golden Melody Awards, ultimately winning Album of the Year, while the song "Womxnly" was honored Song of the Year.
 Beginning January 21, 2019, Tsai served as a dance mentor for the first season of iQIYI's variety show Youth With You, which concluded on April 6, 2019.
 On January 24, 2019, she collaborated with Liu Yuning and TikTok influencers to release the New Year-themed single "Happy New Year Do Re Mi" for TikTok.
 On November 1, 2019, she teamed up with Karry Wang to release the single "Gravity".
 On December 30, 2019, Tsai kicked off her fifth concert tour, the Ugly Beauty World Tour, at the Taipei Arena.
 The tour spanned approximately four years and seven months, comprising 63 shows in 27 cities.

 On April 3, 2020, Tsai and Eason Chan released the single "Fight as One".
 On November 22, 2020, she performed the opening theme "Who Am I", the ending theme "Turn Back Time", and the interlude song "Opposite" for the 2020 television series The Wolf.
 On March 21, 2021, she collaborated with R3hab on the single "Stars Align".
 Later that year, on October 21, she teamed up with Steve Aoki and Max Schneider to release "Equal in the Darkness".
 On December 9, 2022, she performed the theme song "Untitled" for the 2023 film Marry My Dead Body, which was nominated for Best Original Film Song at the 60th Golden Horse Awards.
 On October 31, 2023, Tsai sang the theme song "Someday, Somewhere" for the 2023 web series At the Moment.
 She and Richard Craker were nominated for Best Composer at the 35th Golden Melody Awards for their work on the song.
 On November 20, 2023, she performed "Oh La La La", the theme song celebrating the 40th anniversary of McDonald's Taiwan.

-On July 25, 2025, Tsai released her fifteenth studio album, Pleasure.
-The album was produced by Tsai herself, Starr Chen, Richard Craker, Nick Lee, Ross Golan, Ojivolta, Jenna Andrews, and Stephen Eric Kirk.
-On October 31, 2025, Tsai announced that she would kick off her sixth concert tour, the Pleasure World Tour, at the Taipei Dome on December 30, 2025.